Vani1129/Vani1129/README.md

 <h2 align="left">Hi 👋!
-My name is Pooja Rai ... and I'm a Software Developer...</h2>
+My name is Pooja Rai and I'm a Software Developer...</h2>

+###

+At **Xira Infotech**, my team is pioneering cutting-edge digital marketing solutions, integrating robust software engineering practices with cloud computing to elevate the digital presence of our clients.
+We leverage the power of **Django**, **Python**, and **SQL** to deliver dynamic full-stack projects that are as reliable as they are innovative.

+My academic journey at **Monark University**, where I'm pursuing a Master's in Software Engineering, runs parallel to my professional development.
+This pursuit enhances my competency in cloud technologies and problem-solving, reinforcing our commitment to delivering excellence in every facet of our work at Xira Infotech.

 ###